kenu/obsmemo/prompts/prompts.md

 Whip up a fun tic-tac-toe website, but instead of boring X's and O's, use boy and girl!
 Same old game, just way cuter.
 Get it done...

 ---
+Whip up a clean admin dashboard website with responsible mobile and desktop both.
+Get it done...

+---
 Create a landing page for an Blog SaaS Startup using React, TailwindCSS, and Shadcn. with the data page https://jsonplaceholder.typicode.com/

 ---